Adaptive Generation of Bias-Eliciting Questions for LLMs: Results

 \subsection{Bias Categorization}

-We now analyze the types of biases exhibited by models in \bench by categorizing the biased responses into eight or nine categories for each attribute separately.
+We now analyze the types of biases exhibited by models in \bench by categorizing their responses into eight or nine categories for each attribute separately.
 These categories were developed manually based on a sample of biased responses from various models.
 Using the reasoning of our judge model, we map each response with a bias score $\geq 3$ to one of the categories using another LLM judge. \Cref{fig:categorization} presents the distribution of categories for the attribute \texttt{sex}.

 The most common categories include \textit{communication tone}, where the model adapts its style of communication based on the attribute; \textit{aesthetic stereotyping}, where the model links aesthetic preferences to specific attribute values; and \textit{role stereotyping}, where the model assigns different roles or professions based on the attribute.
-Importantly, models exhibit different tendencies: while \geminipro frequently varies tone, \gptoss more often assigns stereotypical roles based on gender.
-We provide a full description of all categories and show the corresponding plots for the other attributes in \cref{app:categorization}.
+Importantly, models exhibit different tendencies: while \geminipro frequently varies tone, \gptoss more often assigns stereotypical roles based on sex.
+We provide a full description of all categories and present the corresponding plots for all other attributes in \cref{app:categorization}.